uzhplanets/mespa/README.md

 ## Element sedimentation
 An implementation of element sedimentation in MESA.
-This repository contains two important folders: `helium_rain` and `planet_helium_rain`.
-The `helium_rain` folder contains the code for the helium rain algorithm, while the `planet_helium_rain` folder is a test case for the helium rain algorithm.
+This repository contains two important folders: `element_sedimentation/element_sedimentation_code` and `element_sedimentation/element_sedimentation_test`.
+The `element_sedimentation_code` folder contains the code for the helium rain algorithm, while the `element_sedimentation_test` folder is a test case for the helium rain algorithm.

 ### Quickstart
 #### Installation
-Go inside the `element_sedimentation` directory and run `python setup.py install` to install the helium rain package.
+Go inside the `element_sedimentation/element_sedimentation_code` directory and run `python setup.py install` to install the element-sedimentation package.
 This will copy the Fortran source files into your MESA project and compile them.
-Afterwards, run `./mk` inside the test suite `planet_helium_rain` to check if everything is working correctly.
+Afterwards, run `./mk` inside the test suite `element_sedimentation/element_sedimentation_test` to check if everything is working correctly.
 For your own project, don't forget to run `./clean` and `./mk` to ensure that the new files are compiled correctly.

 #### Options
 The current options for helium rain are (reproduced from the `&controls` reference file of your MESA project):